Contact Us for a Free Consultation 212-240-9465

 • Motorcycle defects: Poorly designed or defective parts can cause accidents and injury or death to motorcyclists.

-The adverse driver, eyewitnesses and responding officers often incorrectly assume that the motorcycle operator should be more responsible than others involved in the accident.
+The adverse driver, eyewitnesses and responding officers often incorrectly assume that the motorcycle operator should have been more responsible than others involved in the accident.
 Unfortunately, some reports indicate that motorcyclist involved in the accident was speeding or was lane-splitting.
 Lane splitting is where a motorcycle rides between the lanes of stopped traffic or slow-moving vehicles while traveling in the same direction.
 Often times, it is also referred to as stripe riding, filtering, white lining, or lane sharing.

 Often times, it is not the biker but others upon the road disobeying New York's traffic laws, which leads to motorcycle accidents.
 In NYC, driver negligence is the number one cause of motorcycle accidents.